-The thing about project planning, and “planning” as a broad concept in general, is that there is no one single way to do things.
-Therefore, in order to develop this skill, you are going to want to diversify your learning by consuming different materials and see what different experts have to say.
+- There is no one single way to do planning.
+Diversify your learning by consuming different materials and seeing what different experts have to say.

-Project scheduling means building out a calendar that indicates who is doing what, and when.
-It could be a work breakdown structure in Excel, a Gantt chart in your project scheduling tool of choice, a dedicated project management calendar, or any other form of project schedule.
-Project managers will be responsible for determining the project milestones, indicating when things need to be done and what tasks are dependent on others.
+This means building out a calendar that indicates who is doing what, and when.
+This could be a work breakdown structure in Excel, a Gantt chart in your project scheduling tool of choice, a dedicated project management calendar, or any other form of project schedule.

 How To Develop Scheduling Skills

-One of the best things you can do to learn the skill of project scheduling is to study your preferred PM methodology and learn what “scheduling” means in that context.
+- One of the best things you can do to learn the skill of project scheduling is to study your preferred project management methodology (whether it's waterfall or agile) and learn what “scheduling” means in that context.

 6. Documentation Development

-Documentation is the process of recording your process so that it can be accessed, checked, and repeated by others.
-For a PM, knowing HOW to do proper documentation is only half the battle—you must also know how much is needed, to prevent excessive time and energy output.
+Documentation involves recording your process so that it can be accessed, checked, and repeated by others.
+For a PM, knowing HOW to do proper documentation is only half the battle—you must also know how much documentation is needed, to prevent excessive time and energy output.

 How To Develop Documentation Development Skills

-This is a bit of a shortcut, but you can use other people’s project documents to help you save time and use best practice without having to figure everything out the hard way.
-There are plenty of those templates, charts, agendas, checklists, and the like in DPM Membership.
+- Use other people’s project documents to help you save time and use best practices without having to figure everything out the hard way.
+There are plenty of templates, charts, agendas, checklists, and the like in DPM Membership.

-However, if you’re totally new to project documentation you’ll be better off with training like The DPM School that can help you learn when, why, and how to fill out the most important project documents.
+- If you’re totally new to project documentation you’ll be better off with training like The DPM School, which can help you learn when, why, and how to fill out the most important project documents.

 7. Task Management

-Scheduling, monitoring, and assessing the progress and quality of tasks so work flows smoothly.
+Task management involves scheduling, monitoring, and assessing project progress and quality of tasks so work flows smoothly.

-It takes a special sort of skill to navigate task management in a way that informs and guides different types of staff with different types of learning preferences.
-Making lists, using text editors, Kanban methodologies, spreadsheet building, team-based approaches, and even simple pen-and-paper are all forms of task management.
+Making lists, using text editors, using tools like Kanban boards, spreadsheet building, team-based approaches, and even simple pen-and-paper are all forms of task management.